greenelab/deep-review/all-sections.md

 A key challenge in biomedicine is the accurate classification of diseases and disease subtypes.
-In oncology, current "gold standard" approaches involve histology, requiring manual human expertise for quantification, or small panel of molecular markers, such as cell surface receptors or genes' expression.
+In oncology, current "gold standard" approaches involve histology, requiring manual human expertise for quantification, or small panels of molecular markers, such as cell surface receptors or genes' expression.
 One example is the PAM50 approach to classifying breast cancer where the expression of 50 marker